Ultracold neutron accumulation in a superfluid-helium converter with magnetic multipole reflector: UCN production

-For an unpolarized beam, as always assumed hereafter, the production rates for the two components with spin parallel $\left( \uparrow \right) $ and anti-parallel $\left( \downarrow \right) $ to the magnetic field are equal, i.e.$\ p_{0}^{\uparrow }=p_{0}^{\downarrow }=p_{0}/2$.
-The $V_{\mathrm{trap} }^{3/2}$ dependence follows for a homogeneous population of states within a sphere in momentum space.
-The factor $K$ due to single phonon emission has been calculated on the basis of neutron scattering data and confirmed in several experiments \cite{Zimmer/2007,Masuda/2002,Ageron/1978,Baker/2003}, albeit with modest experimental accuracy limited by detection efficiency and other corrections.
-For unpolarized neutrons and UCN with maximum energy determined by $V_{\mathrm{trap}}=V-V_{\mathrm{He}}=233$ neV for Be or Ni with natural isotopic composition, it is given by
+The factor $K$ due to single phonon emission has been calculated on the basis of neutron scattering data and confirmed in several experiments \cite {Schmidt-Wellenburg/2009,Zimmer/2007,Baker/2003,Korobkina/2002,Masuda/2002,Ageron/1978,Golub/1977} , albeit with modest experimental accuracy limited by detection efficiency and other corrections.
+For UCN with maximum energy determined by $V_{\mathrm{ trap}}=V-V_{\mathrm{He}}\approx 233\ \mathrm{neV}$ for Be or Ni with natural isotopic composition, it is given by

-where $\Phi _{0.89\mathrm{nm}}$ is the differential unpolarized neutron flux density at a neutron wave length of $0.89$ nm \cite{Golub/1977}.
-The flux unit is chosen numerically close to values available at existing facilities, e.g.\ the monochromatic beam H172a at the ILL \cite{Piegsa/2013}.
-An additional, usually smaller contribution to UCN production is due to multi-phonon processes \cite{Korobkina/2002,Schmidt-Wellenburg/2009}.
+where $\Phi _{0.89\mathrm{nm}}$ is the differential unpolarized neutron flux density at a neutron wavelength of $0.89$ nm.
+The flux unit is chosen numerically close to values available at existing facilities, e.g.\ the monochromatic beam H172A at the ILL \cite{Piegsa/2014}.
+An additional, usually smaller contribution to UCN production is due to multi-phonon processes.